sschwarzer/ftputil/doc/README.txt

 Since version 2.7.1 the following changed:

-- After some discussion [1] I decided to remove the auto-probing before using the `-a` option for `LIST` [2].
+- After some discussion [1] I decided to remove the auto-probing before using the `-a` option for `LIST` [2] to find "hidden" files and directories.
 The option is used by default now, without probing for exceptions.
 If this new approach causes problems, you can use

     ftp_host = ftputil.FTPHost(...)
     ftp_host.use_list_a_option = False